fullstack-development/web3-roadmap/defi/tokens/tokenomics/distribution.md

 ## Questions:
 * What types of distribution do you know?
 * What is allocation?
-* Describe best practices in good allocation?
+* Describe the best practices in good allocation?
 * What is vesting?
 What is purpose of vesting?